syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 # Axis

-Charts typically have two axes that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.
+Charts typically have two axis, that are used to measure and categorize data: a vertical (Y) axis, and a horizontal (X) axis.

 Vertical(Y) axis always uses numerical scale.
 Horizontal(X) axis supports the following types of scale: